Kolkata: Geography

-Spread roughly north–south along the east bank of the Hooghly River, Kolkata sits within the lower Ganges Delta of eastern India approximately 75 km (47 mi) west of the international border with Bangladesh; the city's elevation is 1.5–9 m.
+Spread roughly meridionally along the east bank of the Hooghly River, Kolkata sits within the lower Ganges Delta of eastern India approximately 75 km (47 mi) west of the international border with Bangladesh; the city's elevation is 1.5–9 m.
 Much of the city was originally a wetland that was reclaimed over the decades to accommodate a burgeoning population.
 The remaining undeveloped areas, known as the East Kolkata Wetlands, were designated a "wetland of international importance" by the Ramsar Convention (1975).
 As with most of the Indo-Gangetic Plain, the soil and water are predominantly alluvial in origin.
 Kolkata is located over the "Bengal basin", a pericratonic tertiary basin.

-Bengal basin comprises three structural units: shelf or platform in the west; central hinge or shelf/slope break; and deep basinal part in the east and southeast.
+The Bengal basin comprises three structural units: shelf or platform in the west; central hinge or shelf/slope break; and deep basinal part in the east and southeast.
 Kolkata is located atop the western part of the hinge zone which is about 25 km wide at a depth of about 45000 m below the surface.
 The shelf and hinge zones have many faults, among them some are active.
 Total thickness of sediment below Kolkata is nearly 7500 m above the crystalline basement; of these the top 350–450 m is Quaternary, followed by 4500–5500 m of Tertiary sediments, 500–700 m trap wash of Cretaceous trap and 600–800 m Permian-Carboniferous Gondwana rocks.
 The quaternary sediments consist of clay, silt and several grades of sand and gravel.
 These sediments are sandwiched between two clay beds: the lower one at a depth of 250–650 m; the upper one 10–40 m in thickness.
 According to the Bureau of Indian Standards, on a scale ranging from I to V in order of increasing susceptibility to earthquakes, the city lies inside seismic zone III.